WHY BLOG?

 Financing my travels around the globe took me into a heap of diverse jobs.
 Travelling between the Americas, Europe, the Middle East, Asia and South Pacific I cut and carried bananas, drilled roads, targeted squidgy dates on a factory floor, worked as a window-cleaner, nightclub bouncer, laundry man, courier, car-parker, builder’s labourer, restaurateur, door-to-door salesman, fire expert, deckhand, roofer, barman, electronics trader, hotelier and even as crew on the world’s largest private yacht.

 I set up Nomadic Thoughts in 1987 on my return to the UK.
-Over three decades later, my passion for travel has not diminished.
+Over nearly four decades later, my passion for travel has not diminished.
 As a travel company we remain focused on assisting people with their desire to travel, and a primary function of this is establishing what they want from their holiday.
 Over the years we have had people eyeballing mountain gorillas, feeding great white sharks, husky driving, cowboy ranching, high altitude trekking, reef diving, painting, cooking, visiting ancient tombs, underground caves, underwater volcanoes … as well as soaking up spa treatments, beautiful beaches and luxury jungle hideouts.

 During this time the travel industry has seen widespread global changes as politics, economics and technology have impacted on how and where we go.
 At Nomadic Thoughts we have noted how people’s travel aspirations change and traditional booking patterns have altered to match today’s diverse range of holiday options.
 We can now fly long haul in any direction at the drop of a hat.
 Specialist activities, adventure, culture, wildlife, hobbies and new hot spots dominate every travel brochure, website, blog and chat room.
 Hotels spring up daily as flight and accommodation promotions blow across our desks almost every hour.
 The environmental impact of how we travel is of huge significance too.